-- Stay at home and avoid non-essential travel and public transport if you can.
+- Stay at home and avoid non-essential travel if you can.
 If you have to go out, avoid crowds and crowded areas.
 This is especially important if you are currently having chemotherapy or are post treatments such as a bone marrow transplant.

 - Maintain a 1.5 metre physical distance between yourself and others and avoid social habits such as kissing, hugging or handshakes.

-- Call your treatment team to see if you can do some of your consultations remotely via phone, WhatsApp, Skype or FaceTime.
+- Call your treatment team to see if you can do some of your consultations remotely via telehealth.

-- If you're a smoker, you should stop smoking.
+- If you're a smoker, you should consider quitting.

 - Buy more goods and services online to limit your shop visits.